bahram-jahanshahi/patient-checkout-aws-lambda-s3-sns/README.md

 In this step, we need to apply Log4j for logging the lambda functions.

 ## Step 4: Create Error Handler Lambda
 In this step, we need an Error Handler Lambda Function which handle an error by Dead Letter Queue (DLQ).
+The scenario is when an error is thrown then a lambda function should throw a runtime exception. then in template.yaml is needed to add DeadLetterQueue Config to that lambda function.
+Then someone should listen to the DeadLetterQueue and handle the exception in an async mode.

 ## SAM (Official Guid)